Phenol | Structure, Preparation, Reactions, Properties | Crack Chemistry

 Structure of Phenol |

-Molecular Formula : C₆H₅OH
+Molecular Formula: C₆H₅OH

-Hybridisation of Phenol |
+Hybridization of Phenol |

 • All Ring Carbon Atoms also have a p orbital and there are perpendicular to the plane of the Sigma Bond of the Ring.